 Stillbirth is one of the greatest tragedies to happen to any family.

-The Liberal National Government will convene a national roundtable to address the rate of stillbirth in Australia, along with an initial commitment of $7.2 million for medical research and education programs.
+The Australian Government will convene a national roundtable to address the rate of stillbirth in Australia, along with an initial commitment of $7.2 million for medical research and education programs.

-The funding is the Coalition Government’s immediate response to the report from the Select Committee on Stillbirth Research and Education.
+The funding is The Australian Government’s immediate response to the report from the Select Committee on Stillbirth Research and Education.

 The Government understands the importance of this issue not only for the women affected, but for their partners, families and the broader community.